1EC4/cosc315p2/README.md

   - **_README - Added the design description and how syncronization works_**
   - **_README - Added explanation and motivation for the design choices_**
   - README - Added the core features and design choices for the program
-  - README - Added build instructions for the C Implentation
+  - README - Added build instructions for the C Implentation and described command line arguments
-  - README - Added command line arguments to specify parameters for the C Implementation
   - README - Updated the contributions section as work was completed
   - Sample Output - Added sample output from C Implementation
   - **_Group Assessment - Completed individual group assessment and uploaded to Canvas (with project files)_**